aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_redux/store/store.md

 - exposing interface of accessing to state: `getState()`
 - exposing interface for getting action dispatching: `dispatch(action)`
 - exposing interface for registering listener on the dispatching event: `subscribe(listener)`
-- handling unregistering of listeners.
+- handling unregistering of listeners by calling the function return by `subscribe(listener)`

 ### Create a store